-A Director's term shall be three (3) years.
-Directors shall take office at the close of the Annual General Meeting in which they are elected and end at the conclusion of the Annual General Meeting for the final year of their term, unless they resign, are removed from, or otherwise vacate their office.
+A director's term is three (3) years.
+Directors take office at the close of the Annual General Meeting in which they are elected and end at the conclusion of the Annual General Meeting for the final year of their term, unless they resign, are removed from, or otherwise vacate their office.

-A Director may serve a maximum of nine (9) consecutive years on the Board.
+A director may serve a maximum of nine (9) consecutive years on the Board.